 Whether you’re moving to New Zealand for the relaxed way of life or the amazing scenery, there are some things that you need to know.
 Read on for advice on visas, living costs, how to move and some tips.

-As a South African, you can apply for a variety of visas.
-Find the most common ones in the table below:
+As a South African citizen, you can apply for various New Zealand immigration visas.
+Below are the most common options:

 Visa | Basic Information |